election-assistant-devteam/election-assistant-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature
+name: Feature request
-about: 작업 내용을 설명해주세요
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''